Copy Editing – a Guide for Authors

 A dot in a circle means add a full stop.
 It’s the orange 4 in the fixture above.

 An up arrow and a comma means add a comma.

 A down arrow and speech mark means add a speech mark.

 A stroke over a capital letter means make this lower case.
 See the orange 3 where the copyeditor has marked ‘Naval’ and ‘Ensign’ to be replaced by ‘naval’ and ‘ensign’.

 Three lines under a letter mean make it upper case.
 It’s shown by number 5 above.

 Here’s another page with some different copy editing marks:

 ‘Recto’ means back and ‘Verso’ means front.
 So the copy editor marks the title page with ‘Verso’ because we want the title to appear on a new page facing the front of the novel even if that means leaving a page blank.
 It’s marked by the 1 in the picture above.

 If you have divided your novel into parts, then the copy editor marks them as ‘Part Title’.
 For example, A Kill in the Morning has three parts – Contrivance, Confrontation, and Consequences.
-The part title is also marked by the 1 in the picture above.
+The 1 in the picture shows a part title.